gemfire/gemfire-developer-website/content/tutorials/spring-for-gemfire/inline-cache.md

 ## Install and Configure GemFire

 The first step is to install and configure GemFire on your system.
-Download and install VMware GemFire from [Tanzu Network](https://network.tanzu.vmware.com/).
+Download and install VMware GemFire from [Broadcom Support Portal](https://support.broadcom.com/).
 Follow the installation instructions in the [GemFire documentation](https://docs.vmware.com/en/VMware-GemFire/10.0/gf/getting_started-installation-install_intro.html).

 ## Clone the Spring for GemFire Examples repository from GitHub.